-TO HELP END OCEAN PLASTIC POLLUTION, START WITH YOUR ROUTINE
+TO HELP END MARINE PLASTIC POLLUTION, START WITH YOUR ROUTINE

 Don’t wait to own your impact.
-Here are five practical ways to put #ParleyAIR into practice and join the fight against ocean plastic pollution.
+Here are five practical ways to put #ParleyAIR into practice and join the fight against marine plastic pollution.

 Step 1.
 Remove that trash can under your desk.